 Method 3.
-Use free alternative to backup Windows PC to OneDrive flexibly
+Free and easy way to backup Windows PC to OneDrive flexibly

-If you want a more convenient and complete backup solution in Windows 10/8/7, you can try this freeware AOMEI Backupper Standard, which allows you to easily backup or sync PC files to OneDrive, Google Drive, Dropbox, and many other cloud services as long as it has been installed on the desktop.
+If you want a more convenient and complete backup solution in Windows, you can try AOMEI Backupper Standard, the freeware which allows you to easily backup PC folders to OneDrive, Google Drive, Dropbox, and many other cloud services as long as it has been installed on the desktop.

 Normally, backup refers to creating an image file, which takes up less space and requires a restoring process before using, while sync refers to creating a replicate with original format that can be accessed directly.

-AOMEI Backupper support them both, so you can choose File Backup or Basic Sync accordingly.
-To upload files for direct use just like OneDrive does, you can adopt Basic Sync for greater convenience.
-If you just want to keep the image of your PC as double insurance, File Backup may be a better choice.
+AOMEI Backupper supports them both, so if you want to upload PC data for direct use just like OneDrive does, you can adopt Basic Sync.
+If you just want to keep the image file in case of data loss, File Backup is a better choice.